sandialabs/seacas/README.md

 ```
 and then
 ```
-sudo apt-get install seacas
+sudo apt-get install seacas-bin
 ```
-to get SEACAS.
+to get the SEACAS binaries.
+You can also install 'libseacas-dev' or 'libseacas0'.
 This is provided by Nico Schlömer.

 ## Contact information